exasol/exasol-rest-api/doc/design.md

 ## Proxy Service

 ### Communicate with Database
-`dsn~communicate-with-database~1`
+`dsn~communicate-with-database~2`

-ERA uses [Exasol WebSockets API](https://github.com/exasol/websocket-api) to proxy the communication with the Exasol database.
+ERA uses [Exasol Driver for Go](https://github.com/exasol/exasol-driver-go) to proxy the communication with the Exasol database.

+Rationale:

+Using the Go driver encapsulates the Websocket protocol and avoids code duplication.

 Covers: